 GRICE was recently invited by Tom Robinson on to his BBC Radio 6 Music show (The Tom Robinson show) to talk about the new album, his musical journey and to play a selection of GRICE tracks.

 GRICE has performed in select venues over the past years including art centres, theatres and churches, he has supported Banco de Gaia and has appeared on the same bill as Art Brut (State of the Arts event) and Public Service Broadcasting and Baka Beyond (Oktoberfest).
 In 2013 he made an impromptu stage appearance on the premier performance of the track 'Naked' from 'Not The Weapon but the Hand' with Richard Barbieri & Steve Hogarth (Marillion) at the IB Expo in Sweden.
-In 2015, GRICE and his band made a whirlwind visit to Berlin to deliver a masterclass and live performance at dBs Music Academy in Friedrichshain ahead of an exclusive gig at Berlin's Culture Container.
-In March 2017 GRICE supported Richard Barbieri as a part of a short UK tour in Birmingham, Exeter and at Hoxton Hall in London,
+In 2015, GRICE and his band made a whirlwind visit to Berlin to deliver a masterclass and live performance at dBs Music Academy in Friedrichshain ahead of an exclusive gig at the Culture Container.
+In March 2017 GRICE supported Richard Barbieri as a part of a short UK tour in Birmingham, Exeter and London's Hoxton Hall.